Eschatologue/CM_wiki/docs/character-creation/option/invocations.md

 Whenever you attack with the bonded weapon, you can use your spellcasting ability modifier for the attack and damage rolls, instead of using Strength or Dexterity, and you can cause the weapon to deal :dmg-necrotic: **Necrotic**, :dmg-psychic: **Psychic**, or :dmg-radiant: **Radiant** damage or its normal damage type.

-Your bond with the weapon ends if you use this feature’s :rsc-bonus-action: **Bonus Action** again, if the weapon is more than 5 feet away from you for 1 minute or more, or if you die.
+Your bond with the weapon ends if you use this feature's :rsc-bonus-action: **Bonus Action** again, if the weapon is more than 5 feet away from you for 1 minute or more, or if you die.
 A conjured weapon disappears when the bond ends.

 ### Pact of the Chain